Beelzebold/Hideous-Wanderer/ReadMe.md

 2. If you reload from empty but don't have anything to put into the gun, the game crashes for some reason.
 Note that this is rather inconsistent.

+3. Sometimes grabbing extra lives (looks like it happens while reloading?) will crash the game.

 WARNING:
 RELOADING FROM EMPTY IN GENERAL IS VERY BUGGY.
 I WOULD NOT RECOMMEND THAT YOU